rerun-io/rerun/docs/content/getting-started/navigating-the-viewer.md

 There are several ways to navigate through the timeline:

 -   Move the time indicator by dragging it to a different point on the timeline.
-    For certain timelines, you can also click on the frame number and manually type the desired frame.
+    You can also click on the frame number and manually type the desired frame.
--   Adjust the playback speed, and for some timelines, you can also modify the number of frames per second.
+-   Adjust the playback speed, and for index-based timelines, you can also modify the number of frames per second to specify how indices relate to time.
 -   Use the play, pause, step, and loop controls to playback Rerun data, similar to how you would with a video file.

 Try out the following: